Skip to content

 6. Wait out the outageIf status is red, stop and check back laterA backend 500 is Anthropic's to fix, not yours

 Two rows fix the most cases and cost the least: re-login and clear cookies.
 A Claude login internal server error very often rides on a corrupted session cookie, and the fastest test is a fresh incognito window — if login works there, clearing site data for claude.ai fixes your normal window too.
 The VPN row is the sleeper: shared exit nodes and corporate proxies routinely break the redirect that carries your token home, which produces a Claude auth error that looks exactly like a server fault but clears the instant you disable the tunnel.
+Any of these can masquerade as a Claude authorization failed internal server error.

 Fix flow for the Claude authorization failed internal server error — re-login, clear cookies, refresh the key, check the seat, switch network